-Andrew litigates copyright and trademark cases protecting his clients’ intellectual property from infringement.
-Many of the issues he litigates are at the cutting edge of the Internet and new technologies.
+Andrew Berger is an intellectual property litigator and is counsel at Leichtman Law PLLC.
+He uses his breadth of experience and creativity to protect his clients’ intellectual property.
+Andrew has resolved multiple copyright infringement litigations on behalf of his clients when their works were used without authorization, collecting substantial sums on their behalf.
+Many of his cases are at the cutting edge of the internet and new technologies.
 Andrew also helps his clients monetize their intellectual property through licensing, joint ventures, sales and related transactions.

-Andrew lives in the Cobble Hill section of Brooklyn with his wife, a federal prosecutor, and a hyper-active Pomeranian named Duke.
+Andrew lives in a creaky, 1870’s brownstone in the Cobble Hill section of Brooklyn with his wife, a former federal prosecutor and two hyper-active dogs named Chloe and Duke.